 DIY Balloon Powered Car STEM Activity Video

 Check out our video demonstrating how to make the balloon powered car.
 If you can’t see the video, please turn off your adblockers as it also blocks our video feed.
-For written, detailed instructions, see below the video for all the details on this fun STEM project.
+You can also find this video on the STEAM Powered Family YouTube Channel.

 How to Make a Balloon Powered Car